Travelers visiting the country should know to be respectful, especially in terminology.

 Hijra people tend to live in the northern half of India, particularly in larger cities such as Delhi and Mumbai.
 Travelers visiting the country should know to be respectful, especially in terminology.
 While frequently used by academics and outsiders (and it is for this reason this article uses the term) the word “hijra” is often considered a slur; they themselves prefer the term “kinnar.”
 There is no set place where hijra culture is celebrated, as there are with Kathoey culture in Thailand.
 However, the Bahuchar Mata Temple in Becharaji, Gujarat is considered the central hub of hijra society.
 Should you encounter a hijra person, do not be afraid to give what you can; every little bit helps.

 If one thing becomes apparent when learning about LGBTQ communities worldwide, it is that LGBTQ people are not anomalies, nor is the rising tide of support for their cause a fad.
-Throughout human history they have lived just as any other group of people, and they have had a rich cultural lineage and history all their own.
-Above all else the lives and struggles of these communities are a testament to who they are, as well as the diversity of the seven billion others we share our world with.
+Throughout human history, they have lived just as any other group of people, and they have had a rich cultural lineage and history all their own.
+Above all else, the lives and struggles of these communities are a testament to who they are, as well as the diversity of the seven billion others with whom we share our world.
 When traveling, don’t forget to lend these people your ear— after all, learning is the first step to understanding.